-- granted an approved LOA due to documented health problems or personal tragedy; - approved to pursue an educational experience outside of the standard four consecutive year medical school curriculum;

-- approved to pursue a research experience outside of the standard four consecutive year medical school curriculum; - approved for Parental leave (additional coordination may be required for M3/M4 year).
+- granted an approved LOA due to documented health problems or personal tragedy; - approved to pursue an educational experience outside of the standard four consecutive year medical school curriculum; - approved to pursue a research experience outside of the standard four consecutive year medical school curriculum; - approved for Parental leave (additional coordination may be required for M3/M4 year); - to engage in a Stritch approved remediation study plan for course, clerkship, elective, or USMLE remediation. - A student is not eligible for financial aid when on a leave of absence.